Atlanta and West Point 290: First retirement and attempted lease

 In 1954, No. 190 was retired and scrapped, and No. 290 was scheduled to follow suit, but former SOU employee Emory Ivie became aware of the locomotive's disposition, so he contacted Atlanta Journal-Constitution columnist Leo Aikman and suggested that the locomotive should be preserved.
 Other columnists and railfans quickly petitioned the A&WP into preserving No. 290, and in May 1958, the railroad’s then-president Clyde Mixon agreed to have the locomotive donated to the city of Atlanta.
 In July that same year, No. 290 was put on display at the Southeastern Fairgrounds in Atlanta's Lakewood Park, and the 290 Club was formed to oversee the locomotive's display.
 Within ensuing years, some additional rolling stock was put on display alongside No. 290, but the expansion was hoarding up space, agitating officials from the Southeastern Fairgrounds.

-In 1965, fairground officials asked for No. 290 and the rolling stock to be removed and displayed elsewhere, and the locomotive was donated to the Atlanta Chapter of the National Railway Historical Society (NRHS) with SOU president W. Graham Claytor Jr. helping move the locomotive into storage at the Inman Yard in Atlanta.
-At that time, Claytor made an attempt to lease the No. 290 locomotive by significantly altering its appearance with SOU passenger green and gold paint scheme to resemble a SOU Ps-4 locomotive for use on their steam excursion program.
+In 1965, fairground officials asked for No. 290 and the rolling stock to be removed and displayed elsewhere, and the locomotive was donated to the Atlanta Chapter of the National Railway Historical Society (NRHS) with SOU vice-president of law W. Graham Claytor Jr. helping move the locomotive into storage at the Inman Yard in Atlanta.
+At that time, Claytor made an attempt to lease the No. 290 locomotive, with the desire to use it in SOU's steam excursion program, and to significantly alter No. 290's appearance with SOU passenger green and gold livery to resemble an SOU Ps-4 locomotive.
 However, the A&WP was not keen to allow one of their former locomotives to be repainted into the livery of another railroad, and they threatened to sue the SOU for $50,000 if their lease on No. 290 came to fruition.
 Subsequently, No. 290 was instead moved to Duluth, Georgia for display at the Atlanta Chapter's Southeastern Railway Museum.